Bhup-GitHUB/acmproject/README.md

-Usage
+## Usage

-Login/Sign Up: Use your credentials to log in or sign up.
+- **Login/Sign Up**: Use your credentials to log in or sign up.
-Create Bill: Navigate to the Create Bill page and fill in the required details to generate an invoice.
+- **Create Bill**: Navigate to the Create Bill page and fill in the required details to generate an invoice.
-Manual Entry: Navigate to the Manual Entry page to add cash transactions manually.
+- **Manual Entry**: Navigate to the Manual Entry page to add cash transactions manually.
-View Weekly Earnings: Check the home page to see a bar graph of your weekly earnings.
+- **View Weekly Earnings**: Check the home page to see a bar graph of your weekly earnings.

-Contribution
+ ## Contribution

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.